cdent/gabbi/docs/source/jsonpath.rst

 Examples like this can be found in one of gabbi's `own tests`_.

 When reading from disk you can apply the same JSONPath by adding a ':' to the end of your file name.
-This allows you to store multiple api responses into a json file to reduce file management when constructing your tests
+This allows you to store multiple API responses into a JSON file to reduce file management when constructing your tests.

 .. highlight:: json